-Head Librarian Julie Forbus works with the Board of Trustees, who include Robert Roy (Chair), Kim Harper, Barbara Moody, Ann Withee-Heald and Phil Daigle.
+Head Librarian Julie Forbus works with the Board of Trustees, who include Kim Harper, Barbara Moody, Christine Stratton, Ann Withee-Heald and Phil Daigle.

 Madison is one of many participants in the Maine Infonet Download Library.
 Subscription fees from all participating libraries combine to provide much more than any one library could on its own--the true concept of lending libraries.

 The Madison area is served by Maine School Administrative District #59.
 Schools include Madison Area Memorial High School located on Rt.
 148, Madison Junior High School on Main Street, and Madison Elementary School on Learner's Lane.
-All school buildings are in good condition and facilities such as gymnasiums, workout equipment, and hiking trails are open to members of the community for use.
+In 2019 US News and World Report ranked Madison High School among the top 25 public schools in Maine (#22), a substantial achievement for a rural school district.

 Bonnie Levesque is currently the interim Superintendent and reports to a 7 member School Board.